Dental pulp test

 Dental pulpal testing is a clinical and diagnostic aid used in dentistry to help establish the health of the dental pulp within the pulp chamber and root canals of a tooth.
 Such investigations are important in aiding dentists in devising a treatment plan for the tooth being tested.

 There are two major types of dental pulp tests.
-Vitality testing assesses the blood supply to the tooth, whilst sensitivity testing tests the sensory supply.
+Vitality testing assesses the blood supply to the tooth, while sensitivity testing tests the sensory supply.

 Clinical application

 Dental pulp tests are valuable techniques used to establish the pulpal health status of a tooth in dentistry.
 The diagnostic information obtained from pulpal testing is then used alongside a patient's history, clinical and radiographic findings to determine a diagnosis and prognosis of the tooth.

 Pulp tests are useful for the following procedures in dentistry: